-9.5 Soil compaction around retained trees
+9.4 Soil compaction around retained trees

-9.5.1 Soil compaction can be caused by various construction-related activities such as storage or materials and the use of heavy machinery (or even heavier than normal footfall during works).
+9.4.1 Soil compaction can be caused by various construction-related activities such as storage or materials and the use of heavy machinery (or even heavier than normal pedestrian access during works).
 It is harmful to tree roots because it reduces gaseous exchange and the availability of water and nutrients.

-9.5.2 To avoid soil compaction affecting the roots of the third-party trees adjacent to this site, all vulnerable areas will be separated from the working area by protective fencing.
+9.4.2 To avoid the roots of the retained trees being affected by soil compaction, all vulnerable areas will be separated from the working area by protective fencing and ground protection.

-9.5.3 Where possible, all existing hard surfaces (within the RPAs of retained trees) will also be left in situ during construction and only be removed (by hand / small machinery) at the landscaping stage.
+9.4.3 Where possible, all existing hard surfaces (within the RPAs of retained trees) will also be left in situ during construction and only be removed (by hand / small machinery) at the landscaping stage.